choreonoid/choreonoid-doc/en/plugin-development/ode-plugin.rst

    * - int jointId()
      - Returns the joint id.
    * - JointType jointType()
      - Returns the type of joint.
-There are rotational, translational, free, fixed, and (crawler).
+There are rotational, translational, free, fixed, and (pseudo-continuous track).
    * - bool isFixedJoint()
      - Returns true for fixed joints.
    * - bool isFreeJoint()